lan666as/lan666as/README.md

 👾 [GitHub](https://github.com/lan666as)
 📍 Sleman, Yogyakarta 55584

-Multifaceted information engineering fresh graduate from UGM with a keen interest in software engineering, data science, and information security.
+Multifaceted information engineering graduate from UGM with a keen interest in software engineering, data science, and information security.
 Contributed to projects across various domains and roles, driven by a commitment to excellence.

 ## 🎓 Education

 ### **Gadjah Mada University**
   - B.E. in Information Engineering
   CGPA: 3.66/4.0 (Aug 2019 - Oct 2023)
-  - **Relevant Courses:** Algorithm & Data Structure, Object Oriented Programming, Operating System, Database Technology, Software Architecture, Software Engineering, Computer Network, Web Application Development, Cloud Computing, Computer Security, Application and Information Integration, Natural Language Processing
   - **Thesis:** "Improving Text Style Transfer from Informal to Formal Indonesian: A Pretraining Approach with Pseudodata"
   Enhanced Indonesian formality style transfer using pseudodata generated from token/character-level rules, incorporating WordNet, Part-of-Speech, lemma, and colloquial confusion sets, trained Tranformer model with Fairseq in PyTorch.